korkin25/Destroy-Windows-10-Spying/README.md

 # Destroy Windows 10 Spying

+### Disclaimer

+IF YOU NEED SKYPE, MARKET, XBOX APP, WMR OR ANY OTHER MICROSOFT APPS WITH INTERNET FEATURES DON'T INSTALL DWS!

 ### Features

 - Remove all spyware modules
 - Remove spying apps
 - Add spying domains to hosts file!